claresudbery/clare-wiki-ably/pages/think/code-princ/useful-terms.md

 - "Together, these ideologies have given rise to a normative worldview — essentially, a “religion” for atheists — built around a deeply impoverished utopianism crafted almost entirely by affluent white men at elite universities and in Silicon Valley, who now want to impose this vision on the rest of humanity — and they’re succeeding.
 This is why TESCREALism needs to be named, called out and criticized."
 - "Let’s define a “TESCREAList” as anyone who’s linked to more than one of these ideologies.
 Examples include Bostrom, Yudkowsky, MacAskill, Musk, Altman and Bankman-Fried."
 - [good explanation](https://www.truthdig.com/articles/the-acronym-behind-our-wildest-ai-dreams-and-nightmares/)

+# Flow / Slack

+- Book: Flow: The Psychology of Happiness (aka The Psychology of Optimal Experience), by Mihaly Csikszentmihalyi
+- Book: Slack, by Tom Demarco
+- Flow / slack simulators
+  - See clare-tech: